International recognition of the Sahrawi Arab Democratic Republic

-International recognition of the Sahrawi Arab Democratic Republic (SADR):

 The Sahrawi Arab Democratic Republic (SADR) was proclaimed by the Polisario Front on 27 February 1976, in Bir Lehlu, Western Sahara.
 SADR claims sovereignty over the entire territory of Western Sahara, a former Spanish colony; however, at present the SADR government controls approximately 20–25% of the territory it claims.
-It calls the territories under its control the "Liberated Territories", whilst Morocco claims its territories as the "Southern Provinces".
+It calls the territories under its control the Free Zone, while Morocco claims its territories as its "southern provinces".

-The Sahrawi Arab Democratic Republic has been recognized by 84 United Nations (UN) member states, but, as of November 2024, only 47 member states recognize it due to numerous member states changing their recognition to "frozen" or "withdrawn".
-SADR has, at some point in time, been recognized by 38 out of the other 54 African Union (AU) member states, 18 out of 57 Organisation of Islamic Cooperation (OIC) member states, and 5 out of 22 Arab League (AL) member states.
-Several states that do not recognize the Sahrawi Republic nonetheless recognize the Polisario Front as the legitimate representative of the population of the Western Sahara, but not as the government-in-exile of a sovereign state.
+The SADR has been recognized by 84 United Nations (UN) member states, though several states have since "frozen" or "withdrawn" their recognition.
+Morocco has successfully lobbied states to withdraw and withhold their recognition of the SADR.

 The SADR has been a member of the African Union (AU), formerly the Organization of African Unity (OAU), since 1984.
 At the time, Morocco withdrew from the OAU in protest, until 2017, when Morocco again joined the African Union.
-The SADR also participates as guest on meetings of the Non-Aligned Movement or the New Asian–African Strategic Partnership, over Moroccan objections.

-The Arab League supports "Moroccan territorial integrity", without further specification, and withdrew maps "harming Morocco's territorial integrity".
+The UN recognizes the Polisario Front as the legitimate representative of the Sahrawi people; it is occasionally invited to speak as Western Sahara's representative before the UN Special Committee on Decolonization, though this practice is inconsistent.

 In 2020, the United States under Donald Trump was the first country to recognize Morocco's unilateral annexation of Western Sahara.
 While some countries reiterate support for the "territorial integrity of Morocco", a number of countries have expressed their support for a future status of Western Sahara as an autonomous part of Morocco.

 Besides Mexico, Algeria, Iran, Venezuela, Vietnam, Nigeria and South Africa, India was the largest middle power to have ever recognized SADR, having allowed the Sahrawi Arab Democratic Republic to open an embassy in New Delhi in 1985.
 However, India withdrew its recognition in 2000.